 Types of Credit Card Refunds

 There is only one type of credit card refund that consumers are involved in.
-The merchant and the credit card issuer (with the use of a credit card network) will work together to complete the refund and to get the money to the consumer.
+Using a credit card network, the merchant and the credit card issuer work together to complete the refund and issue the money to the consumer.

 Potential Delays for Credit Card Refunds to Appear

 Exactly how long does it take for a refund to appear on a credit card?
-The timeline can vary based on a few variables.
-It can take time to process a refund, and all the consumer can do is wait.
+This can vary due to various reasons, and it can take time to process a refund.
+All the consumer can do is wait.

 In general, the retailer’s return policy dictates how long a consumer will wait to get their refund.
-Most retailers have a policy of refunding a purchase within three to five business days.
+Retailers typically refund purchases within five to 14 business days.
 The return policy can usually be found on the retailer’s website.

 Online returns can be particularly lengthy and usually take longer to process than in-store returns because shipping is involved.
-It can take over a week just for the returned package to arrive and be processed before the refund process is initiated.
-Then the cardholder has to wait for the refund to appear on their monthly statement.
+It can take over a week just for the returned package to arrive and be processed before the retailer initiates the refund process.
+The cardholder then has to wait for the refund to appear on their monthly statement.

 Billing Disputes

-Getting a billing dispute taken care of can take longer than a standard refund.
-In that case, the customer must file a dispute with the credit card company to receive a credit.
+Settling a billing dispute can take longer than a standard refund.
+In this case, the customer must file a dispute with the credit card company to receive a credit.
 Some examples of issues that may require a dispute are:

 • Being billed for a product you didn’t receive